 - Other factors, such as visual stability, mobile friendliness and https security also count.

 One of the best ways to make sure that your site gets good scores for all of the key “ranking signals” Google looks for is to work with professionals.
+The digital marketing experts at Ballantine stay up to date with the latest Google algorithm updates and can help your business stay ahead of the curve.
 Contact us here at Ballantine to see how we can help you not only rank in Google but convert your visitors into buyers.